Manjari Joshi

-Manjari Joshi is a TV newsreader/anchor of the Indian public service broadcast television network Doordarshan.
+Manjari Joshi is a TV newsreader/anchor of the Indian public service broadcast television network Doordarshan.She is the daughter of famous Hindi poet and journalist Raghuvir Sahay.

 Career

 Manjari got her schooling from Sardar Patel Vidyalaya, New Delhi.
 She pursued her graduation in Chemistry (Hons) from Miranda College of University of Delhi.
 She later turned towards Russian and received her post graduation from Jawaharlal Nehru University.
 She is a translator of Russian to English and Hindi.
 She has written articles for newspapers.
 She teaches television journalism.